Works on Paper at The Garden Gallery

 The Garden Gallery at Architectural Plants

-The Garden Gallery is exhibiting contemporary sculpture for gardens at Architectural Plants, near Pulborough in Sussex.
-A number of the gallery's regular artists are showing sculpture in stone, bronze, steel, glass and ceramic.
-Taking part will be Mark Beattie MRBS, Nadine Collinson, Sioban Coppinger FRBS, Sally Fawkes MRBS, Lucianne Lassalle, Eric Marland, Charlotte Mayer FRBS, Jason Mulligan MRBS, Rosie Musgrave MRBS, Ben Russell, Tracey Sheppard FGE, Will Spankie, Roger Stephens MRBS, Guy Stevens MRBS, Mark Stonestreet, Sarah Walton and Neil Wilkin.
+The Garden Gallery exhibited contemporary sculpture for gardens at Architectural Plants, near Pulborough in Sussex in 2018.
+A number of the gallery's regular artists showed sculpture in stone, bronze, steel, glass and ceramic.
+Those taking part were Mark Beattie MRSS, Nadine Collinson, Sioban Coppinger FRSS, Sally Fawkes MRSS, Lucianne Lassalle, Eric Marland, Charlotte Mayer FRSS, Jason Mulligan MRSS, Rosie Musgrave MRSS, Ben Russell, Tracey Sheppard FGE, Will Spankie, Roger Stephens MRSS, Guy Stevens MRSS, Mark Stonestreet, Sarah Walton and Neil Wilkin.

-The Garden Gallery is delighted to be collaborating with Architectural Plants, which is a highly regarded centre of excellence, supplying superb plants from an impressive site.
+Architectural Plants is a highly regarded centre of excellence, supplying superb plants from an impressive site.

 The Garden Gallery at The Grange Festival 2017

-The gallery exhibited sculpture by Charlotte Mayer FRBS, Peter Randall-Page FRBS, Jon Buck FRBS, Shelley Robzen MRBS, Sally Fawkes MRBS & Richard Jackson MRBS, and Salvatore Anselmo at The Grange Festival last summer.
+The gallery exhibited sculpture by Charlotte Mayer FRBS, Peter Randall-Page FRBS, Jon Buck FRBS, Shelley Robzen MRBS, Sally Fawkes MRBS & Richard Jackson MRBS, and Salvatore Anselmo at The Grange Festival in 2017.
 See also 'Exhibitions'.